NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

   - Originally tried to setup an email webhook, but Discord was free and provided a better UX for my needs
   - Learned Discord webhooks expect `{"content": "message"}` format and return 204 status (No Content) for successful requests
   - Noticed that I was still getting webhook notifications when getting `Error: float division by zero`.
 Upon closer inspection realized the compounds were also being logged on these errors.
 The log and webhook should only occur on successful generation.
 Fixed by moving `log_search` and `send_webhook_notification` calls after `generate_combined_wav_bytes_and_data` in the `generate_audio_with_data` function.
+  - Noticed a decrease in performance, realized webhook function was waiting for Discord response - blocking the main thread.
+Made webhook run asynchronously in background thread
+  - Upgraded to Render Standard plan (.5 CPU → 1 CPU, 512MB → 2GB RAM) for backend, will see if performance increase is noticeable

 - **Next Steps:**